 The course will investigate the relation between the individual and civil society in a comprehensive perspective that encompasses the ancient and the modern world, in addition to spanning Western European and East Asian cultures.
-The focus is on philosophical accounts of the civico-social self in past and present East and West.
-Throughout the focus is on the communal character of civic selfhood in classical and contemporary philosophical thought.
-The course is organized in two parts, devoted to Western and Eastern thinking about the civic self, respectively.
+The focus is on philosophical accounts of the civic-social self in the past and the present in the East and the West.
+Throughout the focus will be on the communal character of civic selfhood in classical and contemporary philosophical thought.
+The course will be organized in two parts, devoted to Western and Eastern thinking about the civic self, respectively.

-From there the course will turn to the modern conception of citizenship in a republicanly constituted state, to be found in Rousseau's influential work, On the Social Contract.
-The main point here will be the twofold status of the citizens as subject to laws which are of their own making (autonomy).
+From there the course will turn to the modern conception of citizenship in a republican constituted state, to be found in Rousseau's influential work, On the Social Contract (1762).
+The main point here will be the twofold status of the citizens as subject to laws that are of their own making (self-legislation, autonomy).

 Students will acquire historical and philosophical knowledge about the relation between ancient and modern as well as European and Asian conceptions of political society, improve their skills in the analysis of philosophical texts and problems, and enhance their ability to discuss complex theoretical issues in written and spoken academic English.

 Teaching and Evaluation Methods

 The course will be taught as a seminar with substantial and regular student participation, including formal presentations, moderated discussions and writing assignments.
 The final grade will be based one third each on active class participation, a formal class presentation and a term paper.

 Week 1 Introduction: the ancients and the moderns; Sophocles: the family and the state

 Week 2 Aischylus: service and sacrifice; revenge and justice

 Week 3 Plato: psyche and polis; philosophers and rulers